GO OUTDOORS acquired by JD SPORTS

 LOGIN

-Historical Financials (EUR)
+Historical Financials (GBP)

-mynth data is contributed by M&A / PE professionals and systematically cross-verified against private deal documents and official releases.
-All source materials are destroyed post-validation to guarantee data anonymity and compliance.
+Authors: verified mynth contributor (mynth data is contributed by M&A / PE professionals and systematically cross-verified with private deal documents and official press releases).